natsuozawa/rpi-mysql/README.md

 # Installation

 1. Configure the `MYSQL_ROOT_PASSWORD` and `MYSQL_DATA_DIR` environment variables.
 The latter is the path at which the MySQL data is mounted on the host system.
-2. Place any configurations under `config`.
+2. Place any configurations as .cnf files under `config`.
 The directory will be mounted to `/etc/mysql/conf.d`.
 3. Place any scripts to run inside the container under `scripts`.
 Make sure they can be run. `sudo chmod 755 ./scripts/<path>`

 Then, run: